gobinathvaratharajan/Gobinathrepos/README.md

 - 🌱 I’m currently learning Javascript patterm.
 - 👯 I’m looking to collaborate on any type of project.
-- 💬 Ask me about everything in tech I will try simplify it.
+- 💬 Ask me about everything in tech I will try to simplify it.

 ## Find me online